broadinstitute/imaging-backup-scripts/examples_aws_backup.md

 MAXPROCS=10
 ```

 Run the archiving script across all the plates.
+This step can also been run in parallel on remote servers using SSH (see alternate workflow for this step below).

 ```
 parallel \